21 Unusual Holiday Destinations for Adventurers in 2026

 take a ride in a colectivo out to see the ruins of Kuntur Wasi.

-Combine your trip with a visit to Trujillo and Huaraz.
+Combine your trip with a visit to Trujillo, Huaraz, and Lima.

 One of our biggest surprises when exploring South India has to be how much we loved Bangalore!
 In my head, I just pictured a big, dusty, busy city.
 And yes, there are parts that are like that, but there is a huge part that is green and modern.
 There are large parks, a super sleek metro system, and great bars and restaurants.